Prudez/Prudez/README.md

 - Git & GitHub for version control
 - HTML for web structure
 - JavaScript for interactivity
 - CSS for styling and designing web pages
+- API intergration

 ---